-In B.C., general powers of attorney don’t specify limitations on the powers of the attorney in the document, but the attorney is only permitted to handle the adult’s financial and legal affairs.
+In BC, general powers of attorney don’t specify limits on the powers given to the attorney, but the attorney is only permitted to handle the adult’s financial and legal affairs.

 The attorney cannot make decisions regarding medical treatment or other personal affairs that can be dealt with using representation agreements.

 At common law a general power of attorney will cease to have any effect if the adult becomes mentally incapable (unless the document expressly provides that it will continue in effect).
 For that reason, an enduring power of attorney is more effective for estate planning purposes.

 SPECIFIC POWERS OF ATTORNEY

 Specific powers of attorney (which are sometimes called limited powers of attorney) specify limitations on the general powers given to the attorney.
 The power can be limited as to subject matter (concerning only a particular property) or limited in time (valid until a certain date).

-Specific powers of attorney can also have an enduring clause, allowing them to remain effective after an adult becomes incapable of managing their affairs.
+Specific powers of attorney can also have an enduring clause, allowing them to remain effective after an adult becomes incapable of managing his or her affairs.